 As a student run, non-profit organization, we require student and mentor volunteers to offer our programs and services.
 As a volunteer at SEARCH, you can join the team in our after-hours clinic, for special events and projects, community awareness activities, public relations on and off campus, administrative duties, and/or on one of the SEARCH committees or executive positions.

-Sign-up for ShiftsCurrent volunteers and mentors click here for documents and scheduling.
+Sign-up for ShiftsCurrent volunteers click here for documents and scheduling.

 Visit the ClinicSaturdays: 12:30-3:30 PM